 Multi-Line Indoor Clothesline

-Tired of fighting with your clothes drying closet?
-Our retractable multi-line indoor clothesline is the solution - perfect for people with tiny laundry rooms.
+Tired of fighting with your clothes-drying closet?
+Our retractable multi-line indoor clothesline is perfect for people with tiny laundry rooms.
 It may not be a full-size cedar line-drying closet, but it's the next best thing.
 Anchoring it inside cabinets gives you the quick drying line you need without taking up precious space.
-The indoor version is made of fabric and is designed to use in a cabinet or closet, while the outdoor version is built to withstand the harsher elements outside.

 DIY Clothesline For Small Spaces